veraberger/veraberger.github.io/index.md

 Join my Facebook Group and follow me on Instagram at @vera4pres Vote at pomonastudents.org/vote starting Sunday, March 27 at 8pm

-## Overview
-Hi everyone,
-intro
-I envision ASPC as …
-These are my five main goals:
-bit.ly/vera4pres
+OVERVIEW
+Hi everyone!
+My name is Vera Berger and I’m running to be your next ASPC President.

+Having been an ASPC senator, sponsor, and JBoard chair, I understand the student struggle with administration.
+I see senate in its potential to work alongside students—it’s important to remember that ASPC is both a nonprofit operating independently of the College and an organization with the power to make institutional change.
+This means we can financially support student clubs, mentor groups, and projects, and also advocate for students' needs with administrators.

+In my time at Pomona, I’ve worked to represent student voices in 5+ administrative committees, increase access to resources like period products and water refill stations, and create equitable college policy.
+I have the experience to run ASPC smoothly, and also to understand what needs to change.

+Through conversations with fellow members of ASPC, head mentors, peers, and administrators, I’ve developed a platform that is dynamic and actionable.
+My five main goals are as follows.
+Promote Student Leadership and Involvement in Institutional Processes Advance Physical, Social, and Emotional Wellness Through Individual- and Community-Focused Initiatives Equity and Inclusion in Academics
+Center Students Through ASPC Initiatives
+Accelerate Pomona’s and ASPC’s Carbon Neutrality Efforts

-Please reach out to me with any questions or concerns over text, Facebook, or email!
+Please reach out to me at (505)227-4516 or vlba2019@mymail.pomona.edu with any questions, suggestions, or concerns!
 I hope to have your support.

-## Platform Outline
-- Promote Student Leadership and Involvement in Institutional Processes
-- Advance Physical, Social, and Emotional Wellness Through Individual- and Community-Focused Initiatives
-- Equity and Inclusion in Academics
-- Center Students Through ASPC Initiatives
-- Accelerate Pomona’s and ASPC’s Carbon Neutrality Efforts
+- Ver

 # Platform